Smelt

 I smelt somethin’ burnin’.

-other spellings: smelled, smelt it, caught a whiff, I smelt smoke, smelt bad, and smelt somethin’ cookin’
+variations: smelled, smelt it, caught a whiff, I smelt smoke, smelt bad, smelt somethin’ cookin’

 ★ Don’t confuse it with "smelt," the little fish - in Appalachian and Southern talk, it just means "smelled." ★